 Do you and your spouse have a budget?
 Was it difficult to come up with one or are you wishing you had one?
-We’d love to get your feedback on budgets and being a newlywed.
+We’d love to get your feedback on newlywed budget setting.